 This pump, made for occasional use, costs a lot less than many of its competitors.
-Moms can adjust both the speed and suction of this pump as they use it, and the milk pumps straight into any NUK bottle that you attach.
+Moms can simply attach the pump and let it draw the milk through suction, and the milk pumps straight into a 90 mL capacity silicone holder.

-The NUK manual pump allows moms to do all their pumping one-handed so they can accomplish others tasks at the same time.
-The pump only weight 5.5 ounces, which feels like nothing in your purse.
+BumbleBee manual pump allows moms to do all their pumping one-handed so they can accomplish other tasks at the same time.
+The pump only weighs 0.16 ounces, which feels like nothing in your purse.
 Plus there are very few parts to this pump, which makes it easy to assemble and clean, and it comes with a comfy silicone breast cushion.

-The NUK has an ergonomic handle to help reduce the strain on your hand and wrist while you pump.
+It has an ergonomic spout that helps reduce the spills when transferring the collected liquid gold into the milk bags.
 Moms will find this pump works best when they lean slightly forward – that allows the milk to go into the bottle and not run out of the unit.

 - Easy to clean.